usgs/waterdata_labs/content/graph-images.md

 The graph image project is a work in progress and this is a first step to meeting users’ requests for easy image downloads.
 We have added [openAPI based documentation](https://labs.waterdata.usgs.gov/api/graph-images/api-docs/) so that users can easily see how to customize the images using available query parameters.
-The user can no customize the size, title, time period, and time series ID.
+The user can now customize the size, title, time period, and time series ID.

+In the future, we plan to add additional features to the graph image server, including

+* more gracefully handling when no data are returned
 * additional data elements
 * different kinds of graphs beyond the basic hydrograph
 * making it possible to embed dynamic content, rather than just images, in third party pages.